bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

 <img width="200" alt="image" src="https://user-images.githubusercontent.com/79114425/210907642-69d7499b-7682-4127-8619-0d4f06d10e21.png">

 * The most important hyperparameters I focused on when tuning were:
-  * **n_estimators**: In a dataset with not that much data, we had to raise this from the default of 100 to get proper results
   * **max_depth**: The max depth of the trees.
 Making sure this value is not too high is crucial for good results.
   * **learning_rate**: Many models out there have very small learning rates, but due to the stochastic nature of this project, a higher learning rate of 0.1 is more appropriate
-  * **colsample_bytree**: Proportion of columns in each individual tree.
-We reduce this because we do have a lot of features (about 20)

 Here we can see the performance of the XGBoost model in comparison to the baseline models we created.